zalo/Exabuster/README.md

 # Exabuster

- A static site generator for Ghost
+Exabuster will be eventually be a static site generator for ghost triggered by Github Actions